 What are Fuel Efficient Tires?

 Fuel efficient tires have low rolling resistance that require less energy than standard tires to propel them in the direction of travel.
-The easier it is to roll the tires, the less heat is generated, and the less fuel needed to advance the vehicle.
+The easier it is to roll the tires, the less heat is generated, and the less fuel needed to propel the vehicle.
+When tires heat up the tread will wear more quickly.
+Increasing the mileage you receive from a tire, decreases the frequency you need to replace your tires.
+Less tires being disposed of is a good thing!
 Fuel efficient tires, or low rolling resistance tires are referred to as “green tires” or “eco-tires” because they contribute to saving a non-renewable resource and reducing harmful emissions.

 How are Tires Made to Roll More Efficiently?

 Over the years, tire designers have found ways to make tires roll more easily.
 One way is to reduce the weight of the tire.
 This can be done by using less material, or by using lighter materials.
 Another way is to use innovative materials like silica in the tread compound.
 Silica and other additives can reduce the amount of unnecessary friction on the road surface.
 Tire manufacturers such as Nokian put an emphasis on the environment and sustainability.
 Nokian uses only purified oils in their tire manufacturing, using no toxic or carcinogenic chemicals for tire production.